lazzerialberto/DL2025/README.md

 This repository contains the main project for DeepLearning course (A.A.
 2024/2025).

 An AI-based model is trained and evaluted in order to recognize Pneumonia on children.
-Code and presentation in the [notebook](./project.ipynb)
+Code and presentation in [notebook](./project.ipynb) and [DL2025.pdf](./DL2025.pdf).

 </div>